Implications of Narrow Spectra of Fast Radio Bursts: Radiations by a single charged particles

 \subsection{Deflection angle smaller than radiation beaming angle}

-In the scenario with $\gamma\psi\ll1$, the charged particle moves along the line of sight with an almost constant velocity $\vec{\beta}$ but with a varying acceleration $\dot{\vec{\beta}}$, as shown in the panel (b) of Figure \ref{emission_trajectory}.
-According to Eq.(\ref{eq1}), the radiation energy per unit frequency interval per unit solid angle could be written as \citep[also see][]{Landau75}
+In the scenario with $\gamma\psi\ll1$, the particle with a charge $q$ moves along the line of sight with an almost constant velocity $\vec{\beta}$ but with a varying acceleration $\dot{\vec{\beta}}$, as shown in the panel (b) of Figure \ref{emission_trajectory}.
+The radiation energy per unit frequency interval per unit solid angle at the line-of-sight direction $\vec{n}$ could be written as \citep[][also see Appendix \ref{mechanism_appendix}]{Landau75}

 with